-A.R.
-105. Team A calls timeout.
+- A.R.
+100. Team A calls timeout and the whistle is blown to suspend play.
 The referee informs the team that this is its third timeout in the half, and a timeout cannot be granted.
 The official scorer agrees with Team A, and says it is its second timeout.
 RULING: The referee's decision shall prevail.
 The referee keeps the official record of team timeouts.
-The referee shall charge the offending team with a technical foul and resume play immediately.

-- A.R.
-106. When a team takes a timeout between quarters or at halftime, how is it charged?
+The referee shall charge the offending team with a technical foul and resume play immediately. - A.R.
+101. When a team takes a timeout between quarters or at halftime, how is it charged?
 RULING: The timeout is charged to the preceding period. - A.R.
-107. During timeouts or between periods, a coach may enter the field for the sole purpose of warming up a goalkeeper. - A.R.
-108. A ball goes out of bounds directly behind the goal and then either team calls a timeout.
+102. During timeouts or between periods, a coach may enter the field for the purpose of warming up a goalkeeper or tending to an injured player. - A.R.
+103. A ball goes out of bounds directly behind the goal and then either team calls a timeout.
 When play resumes, the ball shall be put in play at the spot the ball went out of bounds. - A.R.
-109. During the fourth quarter, Team A's coach yells urgently for a timeout.
+104. During the fourth quarter, Team A's coach yells urgently for a timeout.
 The official blows his whistle to stop play before realizing that Team A has no timeouts remaining.
 RULING: No timeout is granted.
 The ball is awarded to Team B. - A.R.
-110. During sudden victory, Team A is in possession of the ball in its defensive end of the field when Team A's head coach calls for a timeout and the official blows the whistle, stopping play.
+105. During sudden victory, Team A is in possession of the ball in its defensive end of the field when Team A's head coach calls for a timeout and the official blows the whistle, stopping play.
 RULING: No timeout is granted.
 The ball is awarded to Team B. - A.R.
-111. B1 is clearing the ball in the defensive half of the field and creates a technical-foul turnover.
+106. B1 is clearing the ball in the defensive half of the field and creates a technical-foul turnover.
 Team A is awarded the ball.
 Before the restart, Team B asks for a timeout.
 RULING: Team B shall not be granted a timeout.
 Only Team A has the right to call timeout since the stoppage is in the field of play and will be awarded the ball.

-Illegal Equipment-Head Coach's Request for Official's Inspection

-SECTION 28.
-Any player is subject to having his equipment inspected by an official upon request by the head coach only.
-Once the game has commenced, a head coach may request the inspection of the equipment of any player on the opposing team.
+Illegal Equipment-Head Coach's Request for Official's Inspection a head coach may request the inspection of the equipment of any player on the opposing team.
 A head coach's request for an equipment inspection must refer to a specific player and must occur during a dead ball.